tamirgz/reverse-engineering-reference-manual/README.md

   * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
   * Default displays assembly in AT&T notation.
 To change it to the more readable and superior Intel notation: set disassembly-flavor intel.
   * To make changes permanent, write it in the .gdbinit file
-* __User Inputs__: way to pass user inputs to debugged program as arguments or/and to debugged program's stdin
+* __User Inputs__: way to pass user inputs to debugged program as arguments or/and as stdin
   * After already starting GDB...
     * (gdb) run &lt;argument 1&gt; &lt;argument 2&gt; __<__ &lt;file&gt;
     * content of file will be passed to debugged program's stdin